 The Rock of Roquebrune

-Call it a climb or call it a hike, it’s really not an easy trek.
+You can call it a climb or call it a hike, it’s really not an easy trek.
 I’d suggest Clearing at least 4 hours of your day.
-If you’re like myself and get lost easily, then I’d clear slightly more.
+If you’re like myself and get lost easily, then you should definitely clear slightly more.

 Reaching the summit is no easy task.
 The first time, I stupidly thought it would be led by pathways, and fairly easy.
 I was mistaken.
 Wearing flip flops, I made it around 3 quarters of the way up until the route started to get a little too tricky.